yanina-lara/earthquake_back/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README provides steps to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+## Prerequisites

+- Ruby version: 3.1.4
+- PostgreSQL: Ensure PostgreSQL is installed on your system.

-* Configuration
+## Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+1. Configure the `database.yml` file with your database settings.

+2. Run database initialization commands:

+    ### `rails db:create`
+    ### `rails db:migrate`

+To fetch earthquake data, execute:

+ ### `rake earthquake:fetch_data`

+Start the Rails server on port 4000 with:

+ ### `rrails s -p 4000`